thomasnwilson/class-yaml-2017/analysis/miechv-3-measures/miechv-3-measures.md

 ```
   levelName measure_id                                                            description
-1     Root
+1     Root          NA
 2      ¦--1          1 % of families that received all of the expected home visits this month
-3      °--2         2s                                                % total capacity served
+3      °--2          2                                                % total capacity served
-                                                                        numerator
+  driver_primary                                                                       numerator
 1
-2 N of enrolled families that received all of the expected home visits this month
+2      SMART Aim N of enrolled families that received all of the expected home visits this month
-3                                                                Current caseload
+3              3                                                                Current caseload
                                                                         denominator
 1
 2 N enrolled families not on creative outreach, alternate visit schedule or level X